 Yes!
 Properties are needed for families in particular.

 Yes!
 Both of these scenarios allow for someone living on your property with you with separate living quarters.
-For a space that is not shared with someone else, we pay $600 per bedroom in rent.
+For a space that is not shared with someone else, we ask you to consider charging $700 or less per bedroom in rent.

 We do our best to present likely matches to you and then support you and our program participant throughout the match.
 However, sometimes the match doesn’t work out and that’s OK.
 If a match is not working out, we ask that you give a one month notice to allow your tenant time to find other housing.
 If there are situations that don’t really allow for one month, we will work with you to reach a harmonious solution as quickly as possible.
 Every step of our process is opt-in.
 You’re never stuck.

 For properties with their own energy meter, it will be under the tenant’s name.
-For ADU’s and finished basements that share metering with the main home, the utilities will be included in the $600/month/bedroom.
+For ADU’s and finished basements that share metering with the main home, we ask that the utilities be included in one all-inclusive payment.

 Our tenants come from trusted community partners.
 Our partners are career development organizations and employers who already have a relationship with our tenants.
 That relationship with the community partner forms the first layer of screening we do.
 Our tenants go through an application process so we can learn about their personal history and their housing goals and needs.
 We then interview them in person or through video conference to further learn about them.
 If they are conditionally accepted after the interview, we do an income verification, extensive background check, and reference check.
 The final part of the screening process comes through you.
 Alongside Open Up staff you meet the potential match in your home and see it you would be a good match for each other.

 During the application and interview process you decide if you would like to allow pets in your home and which types of pets you would allow.
-For dogs and cats, we will hold a $100 deposit from the tenant for you.
-You cannot charge a higher monthly rate for pets.
+For dogs and cats, we suggest you hold a $100 pet deposit from the tenant.

 Family members and partners may stay in a room together for a maximum of two people per room.
-When you allow two people in one room, you receive $600 per month in rent.
+When you allow two people in one room, we recommend charging $700 per month in rent.
 We never place people who do not know each other in the same bedroom.
 In order for people to thrive, we believe they need a private space to call their own.

 For our program participants, we offer monthly case management by our staff to work on housing goals for a successful exit.
 Our preference is to do these meetings in person for a better assessment of how the match is going.
 Our case managers are also available as needed when conflict arises.
 For housing providers, the level of support needed is decided by you.
 Our staff is available to you to help your match be one in which everyone thrives.

 From the first application our program participants fill out until the end of their time in our program, we are working with them on what a successful exit looks like.
 The average stay is 6 months but sometimes it’s less and sometimes it’s more.
-Your lease with Open Up is month-to-month meaning that either you or Open Up can give the other 30 days notice to end the lease.
+We encourage you to have a month-to-month lease with our client.
 If you want to continue your match, please do so!
 Open Up stops supporting our program participants after 24 months in our program.
-Some of our matches have gone on to make direct arrangements with each other after Open Up’s support stops!

 We use existing housing space combined with a sharing economy model.
 Many people are shocked to learn that someone working full-time earning over $15/hour could be on the verge of homelessness.
 We ask homeowners to open up a bedroom in their home so our neighbors can have the stability they need to reach their goals of self-sufficiency.